-What can be more frustrating than trying to figure out why your printer is offline?
+Why is my printer offline?
+This question might have crossed your mind as you try figuring out how to resolve the issue.
+It can get quite frustrating.
 The cause can be a lot of factors such as improper cable connection or paper jams.
 Some printer issues may require professional help, but you can resolve common printer problems on your own.
 This guide will help you figure out why your printer says offline and how to troubleshoot printer problems that can happen both to inkjet and laserjet.
 However, it is always best to get help from experts if the printer issue is more serious.

 Whether using a wired or wireless connection for your printer, this type of printer error is quite common.
 The foremost reason your printer status is offline is that it cannot correctly communicate with your computer.
 There might be a few reasons that cause it, such as the improper connection of cables or loaded print jobs.
 You can also try doing these few simple steps on how to fix printer offline issues.

 Step 1: Ensure that both your computer and printer are on.
 You should connect your devices to the same wifi network.

 Step 2: Check the cable from your PC to your printer if it is appropriately connected to the correct USB port.
 Try changing USB ports if it is not working.

 Step 3: Clear the print queue.
 A stuck printing job may have caused your printer status offline.
 Whether you are using a Windows pc or Mac computer, you can follow the steps below: